Coronavirus survivors may carry 'superhero' antibodies and hope they can help others | CBC News

 "New York, where I live, is right now the epicentre of this pandemic.
 But Survivor Corps is the epicentre of hope," Berrent said.

-Her blood was tested as part of the Columbia University study; the high levels of antibodies, make her an ideal candidate for plasma, and other antibody research.
+Her blood was tested as part of the Columbia University study.
+The high levels of antibodies in her blood make her an ideal candidate for plasma and other antibody research.

 Last Wednesday, she gave her first donation in a New York blood clinic.